Funeral: In Korea

-Yukgaejang is a spicy soup with a beef and vegetables in it.
-It is a Korean traditional food and served during funerals.
+Yukgaejang is a Korean soup traditionally served during funerals.

-In Korea, funerals are typically held for three days and different things are done in each day.
+In Korea, funerals are typically held over three days and different things are done on each day.

-The first day: on the day a person dies, the body is moved to a funeral hall.
+On the day a person dies, the body is moved to a funeral hall.
 They prepare clothes for the body and put them into a chapel of rest.
-Then food is prepared for the deceased.
+Then, food is prepared for the deceased.
 It is made up of three bowls of rice and three kinds of Korean side dishes.
 Also, there has to be three coins and three straw shoes.
-This can be cancelled if the family of the dead person have a particular religion.
+This can be changed if the family of the dead person has a particular religion.